5 Tips for Starting a Podcast from Lindsay Tjepkema

 As Lindsay went on to explain, “What areas could I dive into to create some supplemental written blog content?
 Is there a white paper here?
 Is there a way to equip my sales team to give them the insights and the perspectives and the quotes and the quips that I captured in this interview?
 Really think about what else you can do with that show because then you’ll be reaching people across other channels and giving them the opportunity to dig in across different formats to really engage in what you’re saying.”

-Putting the energy and time to distribute your podcast is key to success.
+Putting the energy and time into distributing your podcast is key to success.
 If executed properly, it can actually allow you to produce more content with less work.

 Find the Right Guest